 Assistantships are announced in August before classes start and students may apply for them then.
 Assistantships usually require 10 hours of work per week during the school year.
 Participants help with recruiting, faculty research projects and with The Herman Library.

 Loans and work-study opportunities are available for U.S. citizens and permanent residents.

-Afternoon and evening classes are available.
+Evening classes are generally held from 5:45 to 9:05pm.
+Most classes meet one night per week.
+Some classes also have condensed schedules, like 3 full Saturdays in a row.
 Depending on their individual schedule, each part-time student will create a schedule of classes to meet their degree requirements.

-To start your housing search, contact the University's Department of Housing and Residential Life in Comstock Hall East at 612-624-2994 or email the Housing and Residential Life program.
-The HRIR program office also helps students find roommates.
+To start your housing search, check this website: housing.umn.edu.
+Many students decide to live in apartments off campus.
+The HRIR program office also helps students connect with each other to find roommates.
 Rent for off-campus housing varies.
 In general, rooming houses and shared housing are most affordable.
 Apartments, duplexes, and houses charge higher rents depending on location and other factors.
 Most students live in the Stadium Village, Dinkytown, Como Corridor, or Uptown areas.
 Stadium Village and Dinkytown are adjacent to the University's East Bank campus.
 The Como Corridor is northeast of the East Bank and has excellent bus service to campus.
 The Uptown neighborhood is centered at Lake Street and Hennepin Avenue, 4 miles southwest of campus, and features a wide range of apartments, restaurants, coffee shops, stores, and nightlife.

 Although the Center for Human Resources and Labor Studies does not schedule regular tours, we're happy to arrange individual visits and encourage you to see everything we offer.
 Many prospective students have found it valuable to tour our facilities and speak with faculty, current students, and alumni.
 If you're interested, please contact our admissions coordinator at firstname.lastname@example.org.